skleinjung/shift/docs/design.md

-# Shift: Prelude - Design Document
+# Shift: Prelude - Design Document (1.1)

-Uncover a story of loss and redemption while exploring procedurally generated dungeons in this hack-and-slash RPG.
+Uncover a story of loss and redemption in this hack-and-slash RPG where the dungeon -- not the hero -- experiences permadeath.

 ## Overview